Sveti Marko

 And today.

-In 2007, the island of Sveti Marco was bought by the Russian company Metropole, which had the ambition to build a luxury hotel there. . ..
+In 2007, the island of Sveti Marco was bought by the Russian company Metropole, which aimed to build a luxury hotel there...
 And then nothing.

-At the time of writing, the Russian project has still not been launched.
-The old Club village is still there.
-Its buildings and huts are becoming more and more derelict by the day, discreetly hidden by an ever more invasive nature.
+As I write these lines, the Russian project has still not been launched.
+The old Club Med village is still there.
+Its buildings and huts are crumbling day by day, discreetly hidden by ever-encroaching nature.

 Videos